andrscyv/fast_youtube_search/README.md

 ```
 # Retries

 Youtube sometimes returns html without a list of results.
-Sometimes it is necessary
+It is necessary
 to retry a couple of times.
-After testing, empty results after 3 retries is unlikely
+Empty results after 3 retries is unlikely
 (retries = 4 is the default value)